 lspci -vnn -d 14e4:

 The above is the output of the lspci command.
 The PCI-ID is identified within the brackets on the 2nd line by 14e4:4311, where 14e4 is the identification code for Broadcom, and 4311 is the device.
 In this case, 4311 also identifies the Chip ID.
 The <access denied> after Capabilities is displayed because the lspci command was executed without using administrator privileges (sudo or su).

 Additional wireless identification and troubleshooting commands can be found at the Ubuntu Community Help Wiki.

 Tested Solution – Install firmware from driver source file

-The verified solution for this guide was to use another PC to download the necessary files onto a USB flash drive and then transfer those files to the user directory on the Linux Mint 16 PC with no Internet connection.
-The files were fwcutter as a deb file and the Broadcom-wl proprietary driver source file.
+The verified solution for this guide was to use another PC to download the necessary files onto a USB flash drive and then transfer those files to the user directory on the Linux Mint 16 PC with no Internet connectivity.
+The files needed were fwcutter (a deb file) and the Broadcom-wl proprietary driver source file.
 Fwcutter is a tool written for BCM43xx driver files to extract firmware from driver source files.